bituka/e-eleksyon/README.md

 # e-eleksyon
 Online Election Web App.
-A fun project using Docker, DRF and Reactjs
+A fun project using Docker, DRF and Vue js